arthur-teixeira/hash-table/README.md

 - [X] Add option to change the hashing function
 - [X] Add option to change the probing strategy (linear, quadratic and double hash)
 - [X] Rehash table depending on the load factor
-- [ ] Add possibility for the key to be any type, not just strings
+- [X] Add possibility for the key to be any type, not just strings
+- [ ] Add pair iteration